CGT Reform for SMSF and Super Funds: How the 1 July 2027 Changes Apply Inside Super

 Anand, 58, has an SMSF balance of $3.5 million as of 30 June 2030.
 His balance has been over the $3m Division 296 threshold for two FYs already.
 He’s still in accumulation phase (won’t meet preservation age until 60).

-In 2030-31 his SMSF realises a $200,000 capital gain on an ASX share parcel held since 2018 (so it crosses 1 July 2027 — Bucket B).
+In 2030-31 his SMSF realises a $200,000 capital gain on an ASX share parcel held since 2018.
+The parcel crosses 1 July 2027, but inside super that’s irrelevant — no split applies.
 The same fund earns $100,000 in dividends and interest.
 Total taxable earnings before discount: roughly $300,000 (rough — actual SMSF taxable income calculation involves more line items).

 Layer 1 — SMSF-level CGT

-Under scenario (a) (super CGT continues as today): the $200k Bucket B gain is taxed at 10% effective = $20,000 SMSF tax on the gain alone.
+The $200k gain is taxed at the confirmed status quo: 1/3 discount, 15% rate — 10% effective = $20,000 SMSF tax on the gain alone.

 Layer 2 — Division 296 individual top-up